zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Thomas: I don’t approve of that.
 They’re not marrie d and it’s a disgrace.
 Shame on them!

-Lucinda: I understand your objections, but they lov e each other and need our support, not our condemnation.
+Lucinda: I understand your objections, but they love each other and need our support, not our condemnation.

 Thomas: If I were their parents, I’d give them an e arful.
 Someone should take them to task for making such irresponsible decision s.